 On June 27, 2016, Governor Edmund G. Brown Jr. signed Senate Bill (SB) 837, which requires the State Water Resources Control Board (State Water Board), in consultation with the California Department of Fish and Wildlife (CDFW), to adopt interim and long-term principles and guidelines (requirements) for the diversion and use of water for cannabis cultivation in areas where cannabis cultivation may have the potential to substantially affect instream flows.
 Principles and guidelines will be incorporated into licenses issued by the California Department of Food and Agriculture under its CalCannabis Cultivation Licensing, and water right registrations will be issued under the State Water Board's Small Irrigation Use Registration Program, once available.

-Potential principles and guidelines include minimum instream flows, forbearance periods, offstream storage requirements, riparian buffers, maximum diversion rates, irrigation conservation measures, and other best management practices.
+The Cannabis Policy establishes minimum instream flows, forbearance periods, off-stream storage requirements, riparian buffers, maximum diversion rates, irrigation conservation measures, and other best management practices to protect water quality.
 Minimum instream flows and the forbearance periods help maintain natural flow variability and minimize the effects of cannabis cultivation on fisheries and wildlife by protecting water quantity during critical life stages.
 The riparian buffers, best management practices, and other operational guidelines help maintain healthy riparian corridors and minimize the water quality impacts resulting from cannabis cultivation.

 Water Rights Registration Programs

 The Small Irrigation Use Registration Program is currently in a limited area of the North Coast that includes Marin County, Sonoma County, and portions of Napa, Mendocino, and Humboldt counties (map of area).
-To address off-stream storage needs for cannabis cultivation in other parts of the state the State Water Board is planning to develop general terms and conditions for the Small Irrigation Use Registration Program that can be applied statewide.
-It is anticipated that the general terms and conditions will incorporate the principles and guidelines.
+To address off-stream storage needs for cannabis cultivation in other parts of the state the State Water Board is developing general terms and conditions for the Small Irrigation Use Registration Program that can be applied statewide.
+It is anticipated that the general terms and conditions will incorporate the Principles and Guidelines.